gorobey/Marlin-1.1.x/README.md

 # Geeetech A20 Marlin-1.1.x Bugfix

-This is a firmware update for my Geeetech A20, and is based on Marlin 1.1.x bugfix (code name: Goro.Arms)
+This is a firmware update for my Geeetech A20:
+Motherboard version: GT2560 V.4.0.
+Is based on Marlin 1.1.x bugfix. (code name: Goro.Arms)

+Prebuid firmware moved to: .pioenvs/megaatmega2560/firmware.hex

-Contains various changes:
+This Firmware version, Code Name Goro.Arms, contains various changes:

     Disable endstop Z min (only works with blotouch installed) Union of babystaps and Z-offset
     FAST_PWM_FAN enable
-    Auto bed levelling grid 4x4 (3 probe for point) faderate/acceleration/jerk/pressure advance
+    Auto bed levelling grid 4x4, 3 probe for point (but I used it only for debug via console, I don't use auto bed auto correction during the print)
+    Faderate / Acceleration / Jerk / Linear Pressure Control
     Lite menu
     No filament sensor
     Hardcoded custom scripts and varius routine